Usage

 value is a path-like string.

-is the MQTT broker address that matches the one used by the application and 10.34.16.123
+is the MQTT broker (host name or address) that matches the one used by the application

 and 4000

-are the desire stream target IP and port.
+are the desired stream target IP and port.

 Refer to the application documentation for the exact settings and values exposed for each application.